GantZA/LatentOrderBookModel.jl/README.md

 2) Running `src/main.jl`
 3) executing `lobm_exec`.

-Their inputs are the same positional arguments which are:
+Each method uses the same positional arguments which are:
 * SEED :: Integer - The seed used for any random number generation.
 This ensures that paths are reproducible.
 * T :: Integer - Number of time periods that are simulated
 * τ :: Integer - Number of time periods that the DTWR solver uses.